← home

 Our very own timer

-The application is only for demonstration purpose.
-The counter won’t be accurate as the task processing time is not taken into account while calculating time.
+This application is only for demonstration purposes.
+The counter won’t be accurate as the task processing time is not taken into account while calculating the time.

 Monitoring events

-Celery has a rich support for monitoring various statistics for tasks, workers and events.
+Celery has rich support for monitoring various statistics for tasks, workers, and events.
 We need to log into the container to enable and monitor events.

 docker exec -it flask_dev_container bash